Im-Hsn/Im-Hsn/README.md

 ## 💻 About Me

-Software Engineer with computer engineering background, specializing in machine learning, full-stack development, and system design.
+Software Engineer with Computer Engineering background, specializing in Machine Learning, Full-stack development, and System Design.

 ## 🛠️ Tech Stack